-Now is the time to make sure every child in Lafayette, Acadia and St. Martin parishes becomes a reader.
+Now is the time to make sure every child in Lafayette and Acadia parishes becomes a reader.

 The good news is most struggling readers can learn to read if given additional help in the early grades.
 That is why United Way of Acadiana is focused on increasing awareness on how you can provide reading and literacy support to children at risk of falling behind as a United Way Reader.
-Opportunities are available in Lafayette, Acadia and St. Martin parishes.
+Opportunities are available in Lafayette and Acadia parishes.

 Be one of the schools supporting students by offering additional reading practice through the United Way Readers program.